ssperry94/Dungeon-Dye/README.md

 - [Pyinstaller](https://pyinstaller.org/en/stable/installation.html) (only if building the exe yourself)
 - see all other dependancies in `requirements.txt`

+### Running from the Executable
+If you've downloaded the executabable, make sure that the package includes a resources directory with an images and jsons subdirectory, and the executable.

+To run, simply double click the executable file. **NOTE** this executable  *has no digital signature* so Windows SmartScreen may flag this application.
+To bypass, simply click More Info -> Run Anyway.
 ### How to Build
 To build and run from the command line: